 8

-Organizational arrangements for a functional NPPO differ between contracting parties and discharging these functions may therefore require different systems of management.
+National organizational arrangements for a functional NPPO differ between contracting parties and discharging their functions may therefore require different systems of management.
 Plant pest surveillance is one of those functions that may be organized on the basis of the structure and capacity of the NPPO.
 Here are three examples of different organizational arrangements that would affect how surveillance is managed.

 NPPO as a quarantine section within a plant protection department

-In developing countries in particular, there may be a shortage of trained personnel and resources within the NPPO.
-In this case, National legislation or administrative instruments may require that other sections of the ministry, plant protection, be responsible for surveillance.
+In countries with limited resources, in particular, there may be a shortage of trained personnel and resources within the NPPO., National legislation or administrative instruments may require that other sectionsof the ministry, or institutions of the country (e.g. research or phytosanitary diagnostic laboratories), carry out surveillance.
 Some national industry boards and research institutions may also be engaged in surveillance activities.
 The management challenge for the NPPO becomes one of coordination among the various units involved to ensure accountability, timely implementation, reporting, information sharing and ensuring that protocols are consistent with the IPPC, ISPMs and guidelines.

 The NPPO may have limited flexibility to respond to emergencies, to negotiate with partners such as universities or research institutions in the country, and to seek external funding from trading partners.
 In this case, the NPPO should clearly identify the importance of such partnerships and solicit the government’s full support to put measures in place to engage these institutions and allocate funding for phytosanitary emergencies.